Brown’s 197 rushing yards leads Cal past UC Davis 27-13

 BERKELEY, Calif.
+(AP) — Christopher Brown Jr. had never been called into a postgame press conference before so the California running back needed a little help to get settled in.

+The way Brown ran the ball in the Golden Bears season opener, he might as well get used to it.

-(AP) — Christopher Brown Jr. rushed for a career-high 197 yards and a touchdown in his first start, and California overcame a sloppy first half and beat UC Davis 27-13 on Saturday.
+Brown rushed for a career-high 197 yards and a touchdown on 36 carries in his first start, and California overcame a sloppy first half and beat UC Davis 27-13 on Saturday.

+“We were trained for this and we were overly prepared for this,” Brown said.
+“That played a big role in how many touches we get, how many plays we get.
+It’s really the guys up front that made the holes.
+I just ran.
+They blocked.”

+“We knew Chris would get the ball a lot,” Bears coach Justin Wilcox said.
+“That’s what we expect of him.
+He’s a big, physical guy and this is his type of game.
+Give it to him and let him break tackles.
+Probably more touches and more yards than he had all last year.
+He’s been preparing for this.”

+That was critical on a day when Cal’s passing game was hit-and-miss for most of the afternoon.

-Chase Garbers shrugged off two turnovers and completed 16 of 28 passes for 238 yards and two touchdowns, both to Kekoa Crawford.
-Greg Thomas kicked a pair of field goals, including a career-best 47-yarder, as the Golden Bears won their third consecutive opener under coach Justin Wilcox.
+Quarterback Chase Garbers shrugged off two turnovers and completed 16 of 28 passes for 238 yards and two touchdowns, both to Kekoa Crawford.
+Greg Thomas kicked a pair of field goals, including a career-best 47-yarder, as the Golden Bears won their third consecutive opener under Wilcox.

+“We weren’t in sync but it wasn’t panic,” Wilcox said.
+“We battled back and got into some rhythm on both sides of the ball.
+We just made it really difficult on ourselves at times.”

 California won despite four turnovers including a fumble by Ashtyn Davis on the opening kickoff.
 That set up a short touchdown run by Ulonzo Gilliam Jr. and the Aggies went up 10-0 on a field goal by Max O’Rourke before the Bears rallied.